thomassalaun/thomassalaun.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Hi !
-Thanks for passing by. 👋 \\ I'm currently searching an internship in Data Science in Marseille, Aix-en-Provence, feel free to reach me. :)
+Thanks for passing by. 👋
 profile:
   align: right
   image: me_pic.jpg